UCAS codes: P318

-There is an optional trip to the BVE Expo in each year of the course.
-Admission is free, but students cover travel costs (estimated to be £10-£50).
+- Field trip: There is an optional trip to the BVE Expo in each year of the course.
+Admission is free; however students have to cover the costs of travel.
+Cost varies.

 To find out what general costs are included or excluded in the course fees, such as textbooks and travel expenses, please click here